Accruals and Prepayments: Understanding Their Role in Accounting

 Example 4: Unearned Revenue in Software Services

-• Each month, $2,000 is recognized as revenue.
+• Each month, $2,000 is recognized as revenue, and the unearned revenue liability decreases proportionately.

 Essential Adjustments for Accurate Accounting